 So, it’s no surprise that many of the patients visiting Homewood chiropractic clinic in Fareham for the first time will mention that they have experienced lower back pain.
 We help them by developing a treatment plan that includes a combination of chiropractic care, exercise, and lifestyle changes.

-In this post, our Fareham chiropractor is going to share some more information about lower back pain.
-This will include the most common causes of lower back pain and how a chiropractor treats lower back pain.
+In this post, our Fareham chiropractor is going to share the most common causes and how a chiropractor treats lower back pain.

 Our Fareham Chiropractor Explains The Most Common Causes Of Back Pain?

 Patients visiting Homewood Chiropractic Clinic in Fareham are often looking for a way to resolve the back pain they are experiencing.
 It is our job to discover the type of back pain they are suffering from and to identify its root cause.
-The most common condition linked with lower back pain include:
+The most common conditions include: